RubenEschauzier/r3-metric-data-processor/data/README.md

-Data is expected to be in the same format as output by the JBR (INSERT LINK HERE) experiment used to produce the results.
+Data is expected to be in the same format as output by the [JBR experiment](https://github.com/RubenEschauzier/link-prioritization-experiments) used to produce the results.
 This is as follows:

 - `output`
   - `combination_0`